 Typically, each module will be assessed through 50% coursework and 50% tests in class.

-The course includes a 15-week project, which you may conduct in industry, subject to a suitable placement being obtained by the student and an appropriate project being agreed between the company and the University.
+The Electronics and Information Technology course includes a 15-week project, which you may conduct in industry, subject to a suitable placement being obtained by the student and an appropriate project being agreed between the company and the University.

 In addition to providing dedicated Mac and PC labs, we have specialist facilities for the whole range of courses.
 We’ve recently opened a Calypto lab, which has software licences and support for the Catapult C toolset.
 This is used to develop advanced electronic products, such as the next generation of smart phones, more quickly and cost-effectively and to help engineers overcome design challenges in the increasingly complex world of board and chip design.
 The lab is sponsored by Calypto Design Systems Inc, a leader in electronic design automation.
 We are one of only four UK universities and 60 universities globally that have been granted permission to use the software, worth £1.9m.